forkymcforkface/CRT-Custom/README.md

 **HDMI Audio script**

-For some reason some HDMI dacs with built in aux port doesnt push audio through this port.
-I found a workaround that uses an EDID from a working DAC.
-This wont affect anything on the display.
-Its simple to install via ssh.
-This currently only applies it to the Primary hdmi port.
-I have not tried this with cloning the display feature in replayOS.
-If this does not enable your HDMI Audio, then get a new HDMI DAC that is known to work.
+Some HDMI DACs with built-in AUX ports fail to output audio through the AUX jack.
+I found a workaround that uses an EDID file from a known working DAC.
+This does not affect video output and is easy to install via SSH.
+Currently, it only applies to the primary HDMI port and hasn’t been tested with display cloning in replayOS.
+If this doesn't resolve your HDMI audio issue, consider switching to a DAC known to work.

 - SSH into ReplayOS with root/replayos credentials.
 How to ssh into ReplayOS is on the replayOS Wiki.
 - [Go here](https://github.com/forkymcforkface/CRT-Custom/blob/main/replay/HDMI/enable_hdmidac_audio.sh)